 The 'Sundowner' Bean car driven by adventurer Francis Birtles is one of the cars maintained as a functional object, on show in the Museum Workshop exhibition.
 The large technology team has conducted extensive and innovative analytical research into the appropriate use of inhibiting lubricants, coolants, brake fluid and oils for this 1925 manufactured vehicle.

 While exercising the car, Ainslie and his colleagues draw a lot of valuable information from the sound and feel of the vehicles when they are being exercised.
 And the sound of the Bean car running is unmistakable – loud and throaty, yet smooth.
 It is a blast from the past.

 Other recent projects included starting the tractor that pulls the Saw Doctor's wagon, for the first time in six years.
 Ainslie completed this task with colleagues Col Ogilvie, Ian Stewart and Ken Houlahan.

 The Saw Doctor's wagon was also cleaned thoroughly and 'bombed' to kill any insects which might have taken up residence.
-The tractor and wagon are on show in the new Hall display.
+The tractor and wagon were on show in the Hall display.